A Projection Framework for Testing Shape Restrictions That Form Convex Cones: Introduction

 While we started with monotonicity in the univariate model \eqref{Eqn: NP, intro}, the main features of our test are not confined to this special problem.
-First, the convex cone property is in fact shared by a class of restrictions, including nonnegativity, convexity/concavity, Slutsky restriction and supermodularity---see Appendix \ref{App: convex cone}.
-Regrettably, our framework is not directly applicable absent the property; e.g., quasi-concavity, log-concavity and $r$-concavity \citep{Kostyshak2017U,KomarovaHidalgo2019Shape}.
-Second, our framework is applicable to distributional and structural settings \citep{Whang2019SD,PinkseSchurter2019Auction,Bhattacharya2020Empirical}---see Appendix \ref{App: convex cone}.
+First, the convex cone property is in fact shared by a class of restrictions, e.g., nonnegativity, concavity, Slutsky restriction and supermodularity---see Appendix \ref{App: convex cone}.
+Regrettably, our framework is not directly applicable absent the property, e.g., quasi-concavity, log-concavity, and $r$-concavity \citep{Kostyshak2017U,KomarovaHidalgo2019Shape}.
+Second, our framework is applicable to distributional and structural settings \citep{PinkseSchurter2019Auction,Bhattacharya2020Empirical}---see Appendix \ref{App: convex cone}.
 Third, our framework allows for jointly testing multiple restrictions since intersections of convex cones remain convex cones.
 This is important because it is common that shape restrictions arise simultaneously.
-Fourth, while some restrictions (e.g., monotonicity and concavity) can be characterized as inequalities on derivatives of $\theta_0$, we do not require derivative estimation because it may incur power loss as a result of a slower convergence rate \citep{Stone1982Global,ChenChristensen2018SupNormOptimal}.
-Finally, our test does not rely on the least favorable configurations, while being asymptotically nonconservative and computationally tractable.
+Fourth, while some convex cone restrictions (e.g., monotonicity and concavity) on $\theta_0$ can be characterized as inequalities on derivatives of $\theta_0$, we dispense with derivative estimation because it likely incurs power loss due to a slower convergence rate \citep{Stone1982Global,ChenChristensen2018SupNormOptimal}.
+Finally, our test does not rely on the least favorable configurations, while being asymptotically nonconservative (thus leading to improved power) and computationally tractable.
 We stress that, since the norm $\|\cdot\|_{\mathbf H}$ is of $L^2$ nature, our test cannot be inverted to obtain uniform confidence bands.
-In this sense, our paper complements \citet{HorowitzLee2017Shape}, \citet{FreybergerReeves2017Shape} and \citet{ChenChernozhukovFernandezKostyshakLuo2019Shape}.
+In this sense, our paper complements \citet{HorowitzLee2017Shape}, \citet{FreybergerReeves2017Shape} and \citet{ChenChernozhukovFernandezKostyshakLuo2021Shape}.